There is no single best flying view in Montenegro.

 Can one place really be best for everyone?

-Start with beauty type, not destination name
+Start with feeling, not destination name

 Montenegro changes quickly from the air.
 A Bay does not feel like an open coast.
 A softer shoreline does not feel like a high southern panorama.
 A place with strong iconic identity does not create the same memory as a broader, lighter, more outward-facing perspective.